28 April 2025

 Legacy Codebases and TDD Integration

 Transforming a mature codebase to incorporate TDD can be daunting.
 Teams working on a fintech application with a decade-old architecture found themselves writing tests after the implementation, which initially diluted TDD's benefits.
-Gradual refactoring and a shift towards microservices architecture helped them adopt TDD more effectively.
+Tightly coupled modules, global state, and database-dependent logic all resist unit testing in their natural form.

 Successful Strategies for TDD